sustrik/uxy/README.md

 All UXY tools take input from stdin and write the result to stdout.

-The tools follow the Postel's principle: "Be liberal in what you accept and conservative in what you output."
-They accept any UXY input, but they try to align the fields in the output with the headers.
+The tools follow the Postel's principle: "Be liberal in what you accept, conservative in what you output."
+They accept any UXY input, but they try to align the fields in the output to make it more convenient to read.

 - **[uxy align](#uxy-align)**
 - **[uxy du](#uxy-du)**